gcama/markdown-gradle-plugin/README.md

  * configuration - a Map with further config tweaks.
 Explained in the next section.
  * inputEncoding - the file encoding used to read all files inside `sourceDir`.
  * outputEncoding - the file encoding used to write all files to `outputDir`.
+ * outputExtension - generate html files with a specific extension to accomodate frameworks like Tapestry.
+Type: String.
+Default: `.html`.

 Sources may have any of the following extensions in order to be discovered